 Vehicle routing problem with time windows

-The vehicle routing problem (VRP) is a superset of the traveling salesman problem.
+The vehicle routing problem (VRP) is a superset of the TSP.
 In a TSP, one set of stops is sequenced in an optimal fashion.
-In a VRP, a set of orders needs to be assigned to a set of routes or vehicles such that the overall path cost is minimized.
-It also needs to honor real-world constraints including vehicle capacities, delivery time windows, and driver specialties.
+In a VRP, a set of orders must be assigned to a set of routes or vehicles such that the overall path cost is minimized.
+It also must honor real-world constraints including vehicle capacities, delivery time windows, and driver specialties.
 The VRP produces a solution that honors these constraints while minimizing an objective function composed of operating costs and user preferences, such as the importance of meeting time windows.

 The polygons are generated by buffering the lines by a user-provided distance.
 Optionally, users can create high-quality polygons such that the polygons contain all the area that is closer to the traversed lines than the nontraversed lines, up to a user-provided distance.